aamcrae/pweb/README.md

 1. Take photos.
 2. Process the photos using your favourite raw converter, adding titles and a rating.
-3. Create a ```pweb``` config file that contains all the appropriate information that pweb requires to generate the web pages (see below).
-Often it's easy to copy a config file from another gallery.
+3. Create a config file that contains all the appropriate information that pweb requires to generate the web pages (see below).
+Often it's easiest to cut'n'paste an existing config file.
 4. Run ```pweb``` with the config file as an argument (if none is provided, the default file ```.web``` is used).

 The web pages and resized image files are generated and placed in the location provided in the config file, and